Benoît Payan: Policies

 Payan supports the city selling the Stade Vélodrome football stadium, but only to its tenants, Olympique de Marseille.
-He has criticised the environmental impact of cruise liners on Marseille.
+He has criticised the environmental impact of cruise liners on Marseille, and in 2024 he promised to enact France's strictest regulation of Airbnb in reaction to housing shortages.

 While in opposition, Payan collected 10,000 signatures against a public–private partnership plan to spend €1 billion demolishing and rebuilding over 30 primary schools.
+In 2017, he led calls for ancient Greek remnants of Massalia to be preserved instead of a commercial building being built over them; the ruins were recognised as a monument historique the following year.